Skip to content

 Number Eight: Pick the Platform

 The right platform matters.
 Big time.
-Depending on the type of business, selecting the proper digital media channel can improve the reach and ultimately, results in more leads and conversions.
+Depending on the type of business, selecting the proper digital media channel can improve the reach and ultimately result in more leads and conversions.

-Marketing specialists note that Twitter and Instagram users like to be approached differently from Facebook users for instance; with Twitter audience preferring things more concise and having tolerance for all-text tweets, while Facebook and Instagram inclining towards visuals.
+Marketing specialists note that Twitter and Instagram users like to be approached differently from Facebook users, for instance, with the Twitter audience preferring things more concise and having a tolerance for all-text tweets, while Facebook and Instagram inclining towards visuals.

-Based on audience preferences and demographics, companies could tailor messages that fit each type of segments and platforms.
+Based on audience preferences and demographics, companies could tailor messages that fit each type of segment and platform.

 Moreover, the go-to strategy, in this case, is checking out former brand strategies for reference, monitoring the channels’ trends and mechanisms, and finally, reading valuable guides and how-tos.